audacity/audacity/README.txt

     * Toolbar buttons cannot be clicked on by using ENTER on the keyboard:
        ENTER navigates to the next button instead

- * Entering a backslash "\" in a file name when using File > Save Project gives a "not writable or disk full" error, after which the menu item cannot access the save dialog.
-Workaround: Use File > Save Project As to enter another legal character.

- * Dependencies dialog shows no warning if listed files no longer exist, and may give a false "self-contained" indication if a longer waveform has been edited down to a short selection

  * It is no longer possible to use Save Project or Save Project As to overwrite another pre-existing project, even if that project is not in use.
 Functionality to overwrite a project not in use will be restored in a future version of Audacity when we are sure it will always be safe.

- * Play-at-Speed slider: Change of playback speed is no longer automatic after you move the play-at-speed slider.
-To change speed, move the slider, then click the green button to left of the slider to play at the new speed.

- * If playback scrolls, cursor jumps to start of scroll on stop, hiding previously visible audio preceding the playback position

- * Not all menu items correctly enabled when the preference:
-    "Select all audio in project, if none selected" is checked

- * A few interface elements do not change correctly after a language change until restart

- * If you add an external audio device while Audacity is open, you must restart Audacity to enable it to recognise that device

- * Calculation of "disk space remains for recording (time)" incorrect when recording in 24-bit quality.
-You may record for 50% longer than the indicated time.

- * Automatic Crash Recovery disregards track zoom level and position

  * Projects created by Audacity 1.1.x or earlier are no longer supported.
 Workaround: Export each project track as WAV using the